ericlarouche/Recipes/coffee.md

 **Instructions:**

 - Get some mud
-- Our rain water into the bucket
+- Pour rainwater into the bucket
 - Slowly stri the mud in
 - Add pubbles for extra flavor